I am entitled to miracles.

 [The Holy Spirit] will never ask what you have done to make you worthy of the gift of God.
 Ask it not therefore of yourself.
-Instead, accept His answer, for He knows that you are worthy of everything God wills for you.
-Do not try to escape the gift of God He so freely and so gladly offers you.
+Instead, accept His answer, for He knows you are worthy of everything that God wills for you.
+Do not try to escape the gift of God, which He so freely and so gladly offers you.
 He offers you but what God gave Him for you.
 You need not decide whether or not you are deserving of it.
-God knows you are.
-(T-14.III.11:4-10)
+God knows that you are.
+(T-14.IV.4:1-7)

 The longer practice periods begin with a brief time of affirmation, reminding ourselves that we have a right to miracles, and that miracles are never given to one at the expense of another.
 In asking for myself, I am asking for everyone.
 After that brief reminder, the time of practice is to be spent in quiet, waiting for an inner sense of assurance that the miracles we have asked for have been given.
 Since we are asking exactly what God’s Will is, for the salvation of the world, there is every reason to believe that He will respond favorably to our requests.

 Let’s remember that a “miracle” as the Course understands it does not necessarily mean any kind of visible changes.
-“Miracles are thoughts” (T-1.I.12:1).
-They are shifts away from the bodily level, a way in which we recognize our own worth and our brother’s at the same time (T-1.I.17:2; 18:4).
-A miracle is a correction of false thinking (T-1.I.37:1).
-Miracles are always expressions of love, “but they may not always have observable effects” (T-1.I.35:1).
+“Miracles are the effects of thought” (T-1.12:1).
+They are shifts away from the bodily level, a way in which we recognize our own worth and our brother’s at the same time (T-1.17:2; 18:4).
+A miracle is a correction of false thinking (T-1.37:1).
+Miracles are always expressions of love, but “it does not follow that they will always be effective” (T-1.35.5:3); “they may not always have observable effects” (T-1.I.35:1 in the FIP edition).